EasyPost/pystalk/README.md

     client.delete_job(job.job_id)
 ```

-Note that, even though we require that job data be UTF-8 encodeable in the `put_job` method, we do not decode for you --
-the job data that comes out is a byte-string in Python 3.5.
-You should call `.decode("utf-8")` on it if you want to get
-the input data back out.
+Note that, even though we require that job data be UTF-8 encodeable in the `put_job` method, we do not decode for you -- the job data that comes out is a byte-string in Python 3.5.
+You should call `.decode("utf-8")` on it if you want to get the input data back out.
+If you would like that behavior, pass `auto_decode=True` to the `BeanstalkClient` constructor; note that this might make it difficult for you to consume data injected by other systems which don't assume UTF-8.

 ### Multiple Job Servers